-Shelly Williams has been the Administrative Coordinator for Move to Amend since April of 2015, and works out of the national office in Eureka, CA.
+Shelly Williams has been the Administrative Coordinator for Move to Amend since April of 2015, and works out of the national office in Sacramento, CA.

 Shelly studied at Indiana University School of Social Work.
 Her education and practicum were primarily focused on housing and homelessness issues, and specifically Permanent Supportive Housing as a solution to chronic homelessness.
 In addition, she has worked as a crisis hotline operator and as a case manager for pregnant and parenting teens.